 PRAP Review Process

-- Level I is an annual tabulation of required plans and reports for all LGUs.
+Annual Statewide Summary is an annual tabulation of required plans and reports for all LGUs.
+This information is included within the Annual Legislative Report.